 Taxation of Foreign Investors

-The following narrative outline below is intended to provide the foreign investor, both corporate and individual, with a basic introduction to the tax laws of the United States as they apply to that foreign investor.
+The following narrative outline below, by Richard S. Lehman Esq., is intended to provide the foreign investor, both corporate and individual, with a basic introduction to the tax laws of the United States as they apply to that foreign investor.

 1. U.S. Taxation of Foreign Corporations And Nonresident Aliens General Rules